Nazg0r/SelfAssessment/Skills/NodeJS.md

   - Logging 🖐️ used
   - Application configuring 🖐️ used
   - Testing 🎓 known
-  - CI/CD 👂 heard
+  - CI/CD 🎓 known
-  - Readable 🎓 known
+  - Readable 🖐️ used
-  - Writable 🎓 known
+  - Writable 🖐️ used
-  - Transform 🎓 known
+  - Transform 🖐️ used
-  - back pressure 👂 heard
+  - back pressure 🎓 known
   - Buffer 🖐️ used
   - Console 🖐️ used
   - Inspector 🎓 known